spencer-leopold/sasster/README.md

 ## Setup

-Configuration can either be added directly into your package.json, or you can create a sasster.config.js file in order to use some of the additional features.
+Configuration can either be added directly into your package.json, or you can create a sasster.config.js file in order to use custom includePaths (i.e. Bourbon, Neat).

 # Install